 Takeaways: next time we do this survey we will probe deeper on whether endpoints are managed and if laptops, etc. are being used as a secure thin client.

-6. What is going on with AVD and storage?
+6. What is going on with Azure Virtual Desktops and storage?

 All of the presenters, and pretty much everyone else we have presented the survey data to, have found the response pretty much reflects what we have seen out in the field and in real deployments.
 Indeed the polls we took during the webinars correlated well with the survey data and nothing raised huge surprises.
 There was, however, one survey result we have all been very surprised by: the results on what storage solutions folks were using for AVD.

-7. How can I deal with Teams/Zoom issues on AVD?
+7. How can I deal with Teams/Zoom issues on Azure Virtual Desktops?

 The survey revealed one of the commonly encountered issues for AVD admins is problems with unified communications, and in particular, Microsoft Teams.
 We mentioned a few resources available including: